-During the period under review, there was no changes in the composition of the Board of Directors of the Company.
+During the period under review, there is a change in the composition of the Board of Directors of the Company.
+From 26th May 2022, Mr. Mayur Bumb appointed as a Director.

 9. MEETINGS OF THE BOARD:

 The Details of the meetings held during the financial year under review are mentioned below: